Plan your visit, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or firstname.lastname@example.org

 National Curriculum Links: Working scientifically, events beyond living memory and changes within living memory.
 (This session could also link with Gateways to the World)

-Aviation was huge in North London and Hertfordshire during the 20th Century.
+Aviation was huge in North London and Hertfordshire during the 20th century.
 Add some real-life experiences to your Local History unit with our workshops.
-Explore the impact of aviation companies such as Grahame-White, Handley Page or De Havilland on your local areas.
+Explore the impact of aviation companies such as Grahame-White, Handley Page or de Havilland on your local areas.
 Up to 1 hour workshop, £60 per session

-Find out the different ways we remember, and discuss the importance of Remembrance, using historical artefacts and arts and crafts.
-You will also have the opportunity to try on original uniforms.
+Find out the different ways we remember and discuss the importance of Remembrance.
+Includes historical artefacts and a craft activity.
+Pupils will also have the opportunity to try on original uniforms.
 Up to 1 hour workshop, £60 per session

 National Curriculum Links: Methods of historical enquiry; historical perspective.